srijan-paul/srijan-paul.github.io/injuly.in/src/blog/napkin-inference-cost.md

 With some rudimentary knowledge about your hardware and model architecture, you can do a ballpark estimation of how much each user costs you in dollars.
-I'll assume knowledge of the following:

-1. **GPU hardware specs**: Memory bandwidth and peak throughput (explained below).
-2. **Context length:** assumed 200k tokens.
-3. **Active parameter count of the model:** Assumed 32B to keep things simple on a single GPU.
-4. **Some idea about your product**: Whether it's driven by user prompts or programmed loops, duty cycle of your user profile (explained at the end), etc.

 If you're comfortable/familiar with the architecture of LLMs, use this legend to skip to the sections that interest you: